reactpatterns/reactpatterns/pages/Render-callback.md

 # Render callback

 Take a look at the example below.
 Notice that we create a function `foo` which takes a callback function as a parameter.
-When we call `foo`, it turns around and “calls back” to the passed-in function.
+When we call `foo`, it turns around and "calls back" to the passed-in function.

 ```
 const foo = (hello) => {